 Nonprofits such as charities, research foundations and churches have typically been very old-fashioned in the way they collect donations.
 These entities commonly stay connected with donors through mailers and events (such as galas and luncheons), where money is collected for specific causes.
 One example of these traditional methods is the Salvation Army’s annual Christmas Kettle campaign.

-Through the Christmas Kettle campaign, volunteers stand outside — at times dressed as — ringing bells to draw in donors who can place cash or checks inside of the branded red kettles.
+Through the Christmas Kettle campaign, volunteers stand outside — at times dressed as Santa — ringing bells to draw in donors who can place cash or checks inside of the branded red kettles.
 For the 2020 Christmas Kettle campaign, the Salvation Army turned to touchless digital giving.
 Spokesperson Mike Leland stated in a December press release, “In the midst of the pandemic’s second wave, the safety of the public, our staff and volunteers is our number-one priority — everyone’s health is extremely important to us.
-The reality is we still have to raise money to serve our communities and we hope this is the answer to our worries this year.”
+The reality is we still have to raise money to serve our communities and we hope this new technology is the answer to our worries this year.”

 Nonprofits have been pushed to move quickly toward digital methods of giving due to the pandemic, and this trend is likely to stay due to the impact it has on the increase in donations through an easier payment method.
 At Pushpay, our data has shown that when organizations leverage digital solutions to accept donations, giving increases by 64 percent, recurring giving increases by 24 percent and overall giving increases 12 percent annually.